DigitalTableTops/digital-tabletops/README.md

 Please keep in mind that I cannot guarantee **ANY** IR touch device is compatible other than the ones I sell on my website, [digitaltabletops.com](https://digitaltabletops.com/)

 My software will tell you instantly whether your IR touch frame is compatible.
 It will also detect if it *might* be compatible.
-If this is the case, you will need to run a separate configuration utility from one of the touch manufacturers.
-I recommend this one from [Greentouch](https://www.greentouch.com.cn/download/).
-If it shows up fine in that program, all I'd need is your PID and VID (which will be clearly shown in that program).
-You can send it to mark@digitaltabletops.com
+If this is the case, download the [IRTouchUtility.zip](https://github.com/DigitalTableTops/digital-tabletops/releases/latest/download/IRTouchUtility.zip) from the latest releases.
+If it shows up fine in that program, all I'd need is the PID and VID listed in that program.
+You can send them to [mark@digitaltabletops.com](mark@digitaltabletops.com)

 ## Installation
 No installation is required for the Digital TableTops touch client.
 Simply download the executable for your operating system from the latest release [here](https://github.com/DigitalTableTops/digital-tabletops/releases/latest/)